Stephen-lapierre-mpf/helm-apiportal/README.md

 This should be the string data for data named data for key named **getsecret** for the values file for the current environment.
 Should be set before deployments in each value file.
 This will enable the secret creation to be handled automatically.
+Deployment may fail if not set correct.
 The secret name is specified in deployment and must match **drupalsecret**.